grafana/grafana/docs/sources/getting-started/build-first-dashboard.md

 If you've already set up a data source that you know how to query, refer to [Create a dashboard]({{< relref "../dashboards/build-dashboards/create-dashboard" >}}) instead.

-To create your first dashboard using the built-in `Grafana` data source:
+To create your first dashboard using the built-in `-- Grafana --` data source:

 1. Click **Dashboards** in the left-side menu.
 1. On the Dashboards page, click **New** and select **New Dashboard** from the dropdown menu.